-Disorderly conduct is one of the broadest charges available which can be applied to a wide variety of situations by prosecutors and police.
-Disorderly conduct is engaging in a disturbance with reason to know your actions could alarm, anger, or disturb others, or provoke an assault, or cause a breach of the peace.
+Disorderly conduct is one of the broadest charges available, and it can be applied to a wide variety of situations by prosecutors and police.
+Technically, disorderly conduct is engaging in a disturbance with reason to know your actions could alarm, anger, or disturb others, or provoke an assault, or cause a breach of the peace.
 Disorderly conduct is often a “catch-all offense” for anything law enforcement determines to be inappropriate, but that doesn’t mean it won’t carry serious consequences.
 You can face jail time and hefty fees if you’re convicted of disorderly conduct.
 It is important to contact a criminal defense attorney as soon as you are charged with this offense.

 Penalties of Disorderly Conduct

-This is a common juvenile offense and a conviction can follow the juvenile for years to come.
+This is also common juvenile offense and a conviction can follow the juvenile for years to come.
 The latitude in both negotiations and sentencing may be even greater for juveniles.
 An experienced attorney will carefully consider factors particular to your juvenile case in order to best assist you.

 If you or someone you know has been charged with disorderly conduct, you should seek the advice of an experienced criminal defense attorney.
 It is important to understand all of the consequences before proceeding with your case.
 The attorneys at Sieben Edmunds Miller have been practicing law in Minnesota for years and can provide an experienced and aggressive defense in your disorderly conduct case.
 We will work to protect your rights and seek the best possible outcome in your case.
 You should not settle for less.

 Contact the Eagan Disorderly Conduct Lawyers at Sieben Edmunds Miller today.
 You can reach us at (651) 994-6744.